Initializes an object from explicit set of constructor arguments.

 The effects of direct initialization are:

-• If T is a class type,
+T is a class type,

-(since C++17)
+| (since C++17) |

-• Otherwise, if T is a non-class type but the source type is a class type, the conversion functions of the source type and its base classes, if any, are examined and the best match is selected by overload resolution.
+T are examined and the best match is selected by overload resolution.
+The constructor is then called to initialize the object.
+T is a non-class type but the source type is a class type, the conversion functions of the source type and its base classes, if any, are examined and the best match is selected by overload resolution.
 The selected user-defined conversion is then used to convert the initializer expression into the object being initialized.
+T, and the initial value of the object being initialized is the (possibly converted) value.
+Direct-initialization is more permissive than copy-initialization: copy-initialization only considers non-explicit constructors and non-explicit user-defined conversion functions, while direct-initialization considers all constructors and all user-defined conversion functions.

 In case of ambiguity between a variable declaration using the direct-initialization syntax (1) (with round parentheses) and a function declaration, the compiler always chooses function declaration.
 This disambiguation rule is sometimes counter-intuitive and has been called the most vexing parse.